neilchaudhuri/vidya-website/content/blog/going-retro-with-style.markdown

 and whether this kind of team is where you want to work.

 If I see the software engineer who asked this salient question at a future ALN event, I hope to share these thoughts with him.
-I think if leadership has the willingness to improve and the message is constructive and data-driven rather than disparaging and defensive, this approach will work.
+If leadership has the willingness to improve and the message is constructive and data-driven rather than disparaging and defensive, this approach will work.

 Then again, if leadership really is perfect and there are no metrics suggesting otherwise, then your team